kulvind3r/GamingGaiden/Readme.md

 It adds value to your gaming hobby by gathering data quietly in background and then making it super easy for you to draw conclusions and bring changes.

-## How to install
+## How to install / upgrade
 1. Download ***GamingGaiden.zip*** from the [latest release](https://github.com/kulvind3r/GamingGaiden/releases/latest).
-2. Extract "GamingGaiden" folder and copy it to any directory on a drive other than 'C:\'.
+2. Extract ***GamingGaiden*** folder and Run `Install.bat`.
-3. Run `Install.bat`.
-4. Use the created shortcuts for launching the application.
+3. Use the shortcuts on desktop / start menu for launching the application.
 If you answered 'y | yes' for setting up autostart, application will also start at boot.

-## How to upgrade from exisitng installation
-***MAKE A BACKUP OF YOUR GamingGaide.db DATABASE AND THE backups FOLDER IN A SEPARATE LOCATION BEFORE PROCEEDING.
-YOU HAVE BEEN WARNED.***
-1. Download ***GamingGaiden.zip*** from the [latest release](https://github.com/kulvind3r/GamingGaiden/releases/latest).
-2. Shut down the app if it is running.
-3. Keep your database (i.e. ***GamingGaiden.db***) and the ***backups*** folder but delete all the other files from existing installation directory.
-4. Copy all the files inside the "GamingGaiden" folder in the zip to the existing installation directory.
-5. Run `Install.bat`.
-6. Start the app again.
+## Protecting your Data
+Make sure you regularly copy `GamingGaiden.db` and your `backups` folder to a safe location like Cloud or external storage.
+Otherwise you risk loosing your data, if your Windows installation gets corrupt or you reinstall / upgrade your Windows OS.

+You can find the above files by clicking ***Settings => Open Install Directory*** option in app menu.

 ## DISCLAIMER
 All shortcuts will include the parameter `-ExecutionPolicy bypass` so that powershell scripts can be run.
 Windows by default doesn't allow powershell scripts to be executed.